The PROSPECT Reactor Antineutrino Experiment: Detector

 \subsection{Lithium loaded liquid scintillator}

-The conceptual design of the PROSPECT detector required a liquid scintillator (LS) with both very good PSD for background rejection of fast neutron and ambient gamma background (i.e. better than the linear alkylbenzene used in Daya Bay, RENO or NEOS experiments) and high light yield for energy resolution.
+The conceptual design of the PROSPECT detector (AD) required a liquid scintillator (LS) with both very good PSD for background rejection of fast neutron and ambient $\gamma$-ray background (i.e. better than the linear alkylbenzene used in Daya Bay or RENO experiments) and high light yield for energy resolution.
 The compactness of the AD as well as the length-scale of the segmentation strongly preferred doping with a neutron capture agent yielding only charged particles and thus a topologically compact capture signature.
 Furthermore, a low-toxic, non-flammable formulation was needed to support ease of deployment within the HFIR reactor building.
 Based on several prototyping studies, a light yield better than 8000 optical photons per MeV was determined to meet energy resolution requirements.
 Though there exist certain challenges related to chemistry, doping with $^6$Li yields an $\alpha$ and a $^3$H with a Q-value of 4.78~MeV ($0.55$~MeV$_{ee}$), providing an ideal compact mono-energetic signal.

 To meet these requirements, the PROSPECT collaboration developed a novel lithium-doped liquid scintillator (LiLS) formulation based on a commercially available product.
 Doping of up to 0.2\,\% $^6$Li by mass is supported by the addition of a surfactant to the base LS.
 The surfactant in combination with an aqueous $^6$LiCl solution forms a thermodynamically stable microemulsion, ensuring material uniformity.
 This approach also allows the addition of radionuclide solutions for calibration purposes as described in Section~\ref{sec:IntrinsicSources}.
-In practice the doping fraction is an optimization of cost and reduced capture time (background rejection) and the final LS was doped to 0.1\,\%.
+In practice the doping fraction is an optimization of cost and reduced capture time (background rejection) and the final LS was doped to 0.08\,\% $^6$Li.
+The mass fraction of carbon and hydrogen content were determined from combustion analysis as C( $84.34 \pm 0.11$ \%) and H($9.69 \pm 0.21$ \%).